nakashima-hikaru/implied-vol/README.md

 ## Precision

-The prices reconstructed using implied volatilities (both Black and normal) calculated from given prices exhibit relative errors less than four times the machine epsilon (f64::epsilon) compared to the original prices, as confirmed by random tests.
+The prices reconstructed using implied volatilities (both Black and normal) calculated from given prices exhibit absolute errors less than 1.5 times the machine epsilon compared to the original prices, as confirmed by random tests.

 ## Cargo Feature Flags

 * `fma`: Enables Fused Multiply-Add (FMA) instructions when supported by the target CPU, providing a slight performance boost over the default implementation.

-## License

-This project is licensed under the [MIT License](https://github.com/nakashima-hikaru/implied-vol/blob/main/LICENSE).